OSQP: An Operator Splitting Solver for Quadratic Programs: Introduction

-\paragraph{Interior point methods.} Interior point algorithms gained popularity in the 1980s as a method for solving \glspl{LP} in polynomial time~\cite{Karmarkar1984,Gill1986}.
+\paragraph{Interior-point methods.} Interior-point algorithms gained popularity in the 1980s as a method for solving \glspl{LP} in polynomial time~\cite{Karmarkar1984,Gill1986}.
 In the 90s these techniques were extended to general convex optimization problems, including \glspl{QP}~\cite{doi:10.1137/1.9781611970791}.
-Interior point methods model the problem constraints as parametrized penalty functions, also referred to as \emph{barrier functions}.
+Interior-point methods model the problem constraints as parametrized penalty functions, also referred to as \emph{barrier functions}.
 At each iteration an unconstrained optimization problem is solved for varying barrier function parameters until the optimum is achieved; see~\cite[\Chap 11]{boyd2004convex} and~\cite[\S 16.6]{NW06} for details.
-Primal-dual interior point methods, in particular the Mehrotra predictor-corrector~\cite{doi:10.1137/0802028} method, became the algorithms of choice for practical implementation~\cite{doi:10.1137/1.9781611971453} because of their good performance across a wide range of problems.
-However, interior point methods are not easily warm started and do not scale well for very large problems.
-Interior point methods are currently the default algorithms in the commercial solvers MOSEK~\cite{mosek}, GUROBI~\cite{gurobi} and CVXGEN~\cite{Mattingley:2012} and in the open-source solver OOQP~\cite{Gertz:2003:OSQ:641876.641880}.
+Primal-dual interior-point methods, in particular the Mehrotra predictor-corrector~\cite{doi:10.1137/0802028} method, became the algorithms of choice for practical implementation~\cite{doi:10.1137/1.9781611971453} because of their good performance across a wide range of problems.
+However, interior-point methods are not easily warm started and do not scale well for very large problems.
+Interior-point methods are currently the default algorithms in the commercial solvers MOSEK~\cite{mosek}, GUROBI~\cite{gurobi} and CVXGEN~\cite{Mattingley:2012} and in the open-source solver OOQP~\cite{Gertz:2003:OSQ:641876.641880}.

-\paragraph{First order methods.} First order optimization methods for solving quadratic programs date to the 1950s~\cite{MargueriteWolfe1956}.
-These methods iteratively compute an optimal solution using only first order information about the cost function.
-Operator splitting techniques such as the Douglas-Rachford splitting~\cite{doi:10.1137/0716071,10.2307/1993056} are a particular class of first order methods which model the optimization problem as the problem of finding a zero of the sum of monotone operators.
+\paragraph{First-order methods.} First-order optimization methods for solving quadratic programs date to the 1950s~\cite{MargueriteWolfe1956}.
+These methods iteratively compute an optimal solution using only first-order information about the cost function.
+Operator splitting techniques such as the Douglas-Rachford splitting~\cite{doi:10.1137/0716071,10.2307/1993056} are a particular class of first-order methods which model the optimization problem as the problem of finding a zero of the sum of monotone operators.